 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

 More examples of similar emails are "Final Warning", "I KNOW YOU OPENED MY LAST MAIL" and "The last time you visited a Porn website".
-Typically, these emails do not contain any attachments or website links and are harmless (unless trusted).
-However, quite often cyber criminals send emails with a purpose to infect systems with some high-risk malware like ransomware, Trojan, etc. As a rule, they disguise those emails as important, official, and so on.
+Typically, these emails do not contain any attachments or website links and are harmless, however, cyber criminals often send messages to infect systems with high-risk malware such as ransomware, Trojans, etc. Generally, they disguise the emails as important, official, and so on.

 How do spam campaigns infect computers?

-We strongly recommend to avoid opening attachments that are included in irrelevant emails, especially if they are sent from unknown, suspicious email addresses.
+Avoid opening attachments that are included in irrelevant emails, especially if they are sent from unknown, suspicious email addresses.
 Software should be downloaded from official websites and via direct download links.
-Third party downloaders, installers, Peer-to-Peer networks (like torrent clients, eMule), and other channels should not be trusted.
-Furthermore, the only proper and safe way to update installed software is by using tools that are designed by official software developers.
+Third party downloaders, installers, Peer-to-Peer networks (torrent clients, eMule), and other channels should not be trusted.
+The only proper and safe way to update installed software is using tools that are designed by official software developers.
 The same applies to activation of licensed (paid) software.
-It is worth mentioning that it is not legal to activate programs through 'cracking' (unofficial) tools.
-Besides, it can lead to installation of some malware.
-One more important thing regularly scan the operating system with a reputable antivirus or anti-spyware software and always keep it up to date.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+It is illegal to activate programs through 'cracking' (unofficial) tools.
+Furthermore, this can lead to installation of malware.
+Regularly scan the operating system with reputable antivirus or anti-spyware software and keep it up to date.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Я Прôгрaммиcт, Кoтôрый Взлôмaл 0с Вaшeгô Уcтрôйcтвa" email letter (in Russian):
+Text presented in the "Я Прôгрaммиcт, Кoтôрый Взлôмaл 0с Вaшeгô Уcтрôйcтвa" email message (in Russian):

 Я прôгрaммиcт, кoтôрый взлôмaл 0С вaшeгô уcтрôйcтвa.